QuentinRa/blog.quentinra.dev/operating-systems/networking/_old/security/index.md

 ➡️ Network or protocol analyzers: Wireshark, tcpdump...

-**Network zoning and perimeter networks**: we divide the network into zones with different levels of security access.
-Access/traffic between zones are filtered by firewalls/...

-➡️ You can sort devices by CIA level, like if a device need up to 4 hours of unavailability, then A=high...

 **Triple-A model**: Authentication, Authorization, and Accounting.
 It's a framework to control who can access the network, and what can they do.
 These are usually implemented by AAA-servers.

 ➡️ See the RADIUS or the TACACS+ protocol...
-</div></div>

 <hr class="sep-both">